College basketball rankings, scores from every Top 25 team | NCAA.com

 What are the NET rankings?

-The NCAA Division I Men's Basketball Committee is now using the NCAA Evaluation Tool (NET) to evaluate every team for possible NCAA tournament inclusion.
+The NCAA Division I Men's Basketball Committee is now using the NCAA Evaluation Tool (NET) to evaluate every basketball team for possible NCAA tournament inclusion this season.
 There will be no more relying on the RPI.

 Here are elements the NET will incorporate: